PhD Research Programme

-Our students' research typically falls within one or more of our Research Domains (to be linked).
-As our department sits between the Dept of Computer Science and the Psychology Division, some of our research students are registered in Computer Science and some through Psychology and Language Sciences.
+Our students' research typically falls within one or more of our Research Domains.
+As our department sits between the Dept of Computer Science and the Psychology Division, some of our research students are registered in Computer Science or CS and some through Psychology and Language Sciences or PALS.
 There is more information about the structure of the MPhil/PhD programme for potential Psychology students on the PALS pages and for potential Computer students on the CS pages.
 There is little difference in structure between these programmes, except in some of the training opportunities, with workshops available through the Computer Science Dept and various specialised courses such as Statistics and Qualitative Methods available through the Psychology Division.
 Students are also able to take a limited number of modules from MSc courses in these and other departments across UCL.
 All students must present their work (as a poster or talk) at the annual UCLIC PhD Showcase (usually in June).
 Students must also prepare for a registration viva towards the end of their first year and an upgrade viva in their second year to upgrade from the MPhil to PhD.

 PhD students are an integral part of our research team, each pursuing their individual research project within a vibrant, research-intensive environment.
 We have regular research seminars and working lunches, as well as impromptu social events.
 Students have access to facilities including an Interaction Research Lab with tools to facilitate building proto-type technologies, as well as two Usability labs with eye tracking equipment, motion capture equipment and biosensors.
-There is a wide range of technical assistance available when needed, as well as excellent library and computing facilities in and around UCL.
+There is a range of technical assistance available when needed, as well as excellent library and computing facilities in and around UCL.
 Students are also strongly supported in developing a range of presenting and teaching skills and there are many opportunities across UCL to practice such skills, giving students confidence for their next steps.

 - Have a commitment to and demonstrated ability in research.
 Often your previous experience and performance, such as in an undergraduate or a Master's research project, will show whether research is right for you and you are right for research.